Overview and prerequisites#

 Internet-connected machine — A system with network access to NGC, public Helm repositories, and any HTTP-based artifact sources.
 You run

-Keycloakservice accessible from the air-gapped environment.NGC API key — Access to the NVIDIA Mission Control catalog.
+Keycloakservice is accessible from the air-gapped environment.NGC API key — Access to the NVIDIA Mission Control catalog.
 See how to generate an NGC API key.

 NGC Collection — Access to the NVIDIA Mission Control collection.
 See how to access the NGC collection.